aws-amplify/amplify-js/media/authentication_guide.md

   </a>
 </p>

-This will create a project that works with Auth category fully functioning.
-After the project is created in the Mobile Hub console download aws-exports.js by clicking the **Hosting and Streaming** tile then **Download aws-exports.js**.
+This creates a project is fully functioning with the Auth category.
+After the project is created in the Mobile Hub console download the `aws-exports.js` configuration file by clicking the **Hosting and Streaming** tile then **Download aws-exports.js**.

 ![Mobile Hub](mobile_hub_1.png)

-Download aws-exports.js

-Then copy the file to a visible folder of your project
+Download `aws-exports.js` into your project source directory.

 ![Download](mobile_hub_2.png)

-Now you can simply import the file and pass it as the configuration to the Amplify library:
+Now import the file and pass it as configuration to the Amplify library:

 ```
 import Amplify from 'aws-amplify';